-The fund's total assets increased from approximately \$418.9 million on Nov.
-30, 2012 to \$442.7 million on Nov.
-30, 2013, primarily from net realized and unrealized gains on investments as well as approximately \$7.3 million in new leverage proceeds.
-The fund's market-based total return was 15.8 percent and its NAV-based total return was 25.2 percent (both including the reinvestment of distributions).
-The difference between the market value total return and NAV total return reflected a widening in the discount of the fund's stock price relative to its NAV over the year.
+The fund's total assets increased from \$374.9 million on Nov.
+30, 2012 to \$392.8 million at Nov.
+30, 2013, resulting primarily from net realized and unrealized gains on investments and approximately \$5.6 million in new leverage proceeds.
+For fiscal 2013, the fund's market-based total return was 23.4 percent and the fund's NAV-based total return was 27.4 percent (both including the reinvestment of distributions).
+The difference between the market value total return and the NAV total return reflected a widening of the discount of the fund's stock price relative to its NAV over the year.